 Based on the fieldwork dispositions, Ipsos applied two weights to the raw survey data to account for provincial distribution as well as the variation in non-response by urban and rural designations and by gender.
-Specifically:

-- Design weight: A weight by all nine provinces was employed in Sri Lanka to adjust the sample to be proportionate to the number of businesses within each province, as determined by the 2013 Economic Census21.
-The 2013 Economic Census was considered appropriate for the weighting as it included formal and informal businesses of all business sizes used in this research. - Non-response weight: Weights were applied by urbanicity (urban / rural) and gender of respondent within strata based on response rates.
+Design weight: A weight by all nine provinces was employed in Sri Lanka to adjust the sample to be proportionate to the number of businesses within each province as determined by the 2013 Economic Census20.
+The 2013 Economic Census was used as a proxy for the proportion of businesses in each province, as opposed to the other source - 2021 data from the Department of the Registrar of Companies - used to create target interview counts by business size (as the latter sources do not include informal businesses).
+Therefore, general population counts were more likely to mirror the total (formal and informal) business population.

+Non-response weight: Weights were applied by urbanicity (urban/rural) and gender of respondent within strata based on response rates.
 For example, if an enumerator approached a business in province X with a female respondent, and they were ultimately marked as a refusal, the enumerator would still keep track of the fact that a female respondent was approached.
 During weighting, province X would be weighted to reflect the number of female and male respondents who were approached.
 Without these weights, the survey results would be biased by propensity to respond based on respondent gender and urbanicity.